ITPNYU/ICMadness-2018/README.md

 # ICMadness

 As final project season approaches, you may feel the weight of coming up with a "big" "important" idea.
-This workshop is about doing the opposite: create a project based on [random instructions from a bot](https://itpnyu.github.io/ICMadness/).
+This workshop is about doing the opposite: create a project based on [random instructions from a bot](https://itpnyu.github.io/ICMadness-2018/).
 What can you do in 2 hours as a collaboration of three random ICM students with three random things (action, technology, topic) put together?

-# Details
+## Details
 * ITP Lounge
 * Friday, Nov 2nd
 * 11am - 2pm
 * Bring your laptop and anything else you might want to use to create.

-# Instructions
+## Instructions
-1. Arrive at the ITP Lounge a 5 minutes before 11am on Friday, Oct 27th.
+1. Arrive at the ITP Lounge at least 5 minutes before 11am on Friday, Oct Nov 2nd.
 2. Listen to a short schpiel.
 3. Find your group of three -- link coming soon!
 4. Generate your project instructions -- link coming soon!